alfille/HotApplePi/src/arc_program.md

 ## Summary

 The **arc.c** program generates profiles and graphs for circular arc profiles.
-It is run from the command line and outputs CSV that can be imported directly into a spreadsheet (e.g. Excel).
+It is run from the command line and outputs CSV that can be imported directly into a spreadshhet (e.g. Excel).

 ## Installation